Sneaky Spikes: Uncovering Stealthy Backdoor Attacks in Spiking Neural Networks with Neuromorphic Data: Backdoor Attacks to SNNs

 For training $f(\cdot)$, the parameters $\theta$ are updated by minimizing

-where $\alpha$ controls the trade-off between the clean and the backdoor performance, a large $\alpha$ as 1 is equivalent to training $f(\cdot)$ only with clean data. $\gamma$ controls the visibility of the trigger.
+where $\alpha$ controls the trade-off between the clean and the backdoor performance; $\alpha=1$ to train $f(\cdot)$ only with clean data. $\gamma$ controls the visibility of the trigger.
 We discuss the influence of $\alpha$ and $\gamma$ in~\autoref{sec:evaluation}.